John Godley, 3rd Baron Kilbracken

-The Rt Hon.
 John Raymond Godley, 3rd Baron Kilbracken, DSC (17 October 1920 – 14 August 2006), was a British-born, later Irish-resident peer, wartime naval pilot, journalist, author and farmer.
 He was the son of The 2nd Baron Kilbracken; his grandfather, Arthur Godley, 1st Baron Kilbracken, was William Ewart Gladstone's private secretary.
 He became the third Baron Kilbracken on his father's death in October 1950, and became an active member of the House of Lords.
 After many years living in the Republic of Ireland, he renounced his British nationality and took up Irish citizenship in the 1970s, as a protest at British actions in Northern Ireland.

 Early and private life

 Godley was born in Chester Street in Belgravia, and educated at Arnold House School in St John's Wood in London, followed by Eton College and Balliol College, Oxford, developing an interest in horse racing and betting at both latter places, and rowing in the first VIII at Eton and the university second boat, Isis, at Oxford.
 After serving in the Fleet Air Arm in the Second World War, he returned to his studies, and graduated with an MA in 1948.

 He married twice.
 He married Penelope Anne Reyne in 1943.
 They had two children, Christopher (born 1 January 1945) and another son, who died aged three days.
 He and Penelope divorced in 1949.

 In April 1951, he moved permanently to the family's estate, Killegar House, in Carrigallen, County Leitrim.
 His father's fortunes had not flourished and he had been forced by circumstances to put Killegar on the market.
 The house was dilapidated, and had not been occupied for several years but he was determined to live there.
 He farmed the estate organically from the 1950s.

 His second marriage was to an Australian ex-spy and writer, Susan Lee Heazlewood, who was thirty-six years his junior, in 1981.
 They had one son, the Irish poet Sean Godley (born 1981), before divorcing in 1989.

 He also had a daughter, Lisa.

 He died in Cavan in August 2006.